 The Church's Weaknesses

 Despite their many strengths and advantages, most pastors are in precarious situations.
 Essentially, they are being set up to fail, and do so at astonishing rates.
 The great majority of pastors will have short careers.
 Only 10% of pastors will last until retirement, and 50-80% of ministers won’t last 5 years -- and surveys indicate that this has been a consistent, ongoing trend since 1975.
 The average Protestant priest (of any denomination) quits after an average of 2.5 years, and there is no evidence that this will change.
 As of 2001, the average tenure of an American pastor (of all faiths, sects, and denominations) was 3.8 years.
-50% priests report that they want to quit, yet remain priests simply because they have no other way to make a living.
+Only 40% of church employees feel that they have any real impact on their community or the world itself, and 50% priests report that they want to quit, yet remain priests simply because they have no other way to make a living.
 In particular, the Catholic Church has suffered greatly from a want of vocations:

 - Between 1965 and 2002, the population of Catholic priests in the US dropped 22%, from 59,000 to 46,000.